 To help you really demonstrate the success of your product or service you need to collect testimonials from your customers.
-These are often formatted differently to the rest of the case study text in order to catch the eye of internet browsers, who tend to skim content rather than read it thoroughly.
+These are often formatted differently to the rest of the case study text to catch the eye of readers, who tend to skim content rather than read it thoroughly.

-To help your case study seem as authentic as possible, include the name of the person, their company and their position within the company alongside their quote.
-You could also consider including a link to their Linkedin account but make sure you have the person’s permission before you publish this information.
+To help your case study seem as authentic as possible include the name of the person, their company and their position alongside their quote.
+You could also consider including a link to their LinkedIn account but make sure you have the person’s permission before you publish this information.

 Consider your target audience

-Try to collect customer testimonials from the perspective of the person who made or will be making the purchasing decision.
-For example, if an MD is most likely to make the decision to purchase your product or service, then try to source a quote from the MD of the company featured in your case study.
+Try to collect customer testimonials from the perspective of the person who will be making the purchasing decision.
+For example, if an MD is most likely to make the final decision whether to purchase your product or service, then try to source a quote from the MD of the company featured in your case study.